 Normally, after a break in the skin, certain proteins in blood work quickly to form a clot.
 This clot plugs any holes in your vessels and prevents you from bleeding too much.

 Hemophilia is caused by mutations (changes) in the genes that provide the instructions for making clotting factor proteins.
 Clotting factor is a key player in the chain of events that lead to effective clotting and wound healing.
-In people with hemophilia, the blood doesn’t clot properly, leading to excessive bleeding after relatively minor injuries.
+In people with hemophilia, the blood doesn’t clot properly, causing excessive bleeding after relatively minor injuries.

 There are two types of hemophilia — hemophilia A and hemophilia B. Each is caused by a deficiency of a particular clotting factor.
 People with hemophilia A are lacking factor VIII (8), and people with hemophilia B lack factor IX (9).
 Both types of hemophilia are inherited (passed down) in the same way and have similar symptoms.

 Hemophilia is known as a sex-linked disorder.
 This means that it’s carried on the X chromosome.
 Everyone inherits a pair of chromosomes known as the sex chromosomes, X and Y, from each parent.
-Males are XY, and females are XX, according to the Centers for Disease Control and Prevention (CDC).
+Most males have one X and one Y chromosome, while most females have two X chromosomes.
+However, chromosomal variations exist due to genetic conditions, developmental differences, and other biological factors.

-Males are much more likely to be affected by hemophilia, per the CDC.
+Males are much more likely to be affected by hemophilia, according to the Centers for Disease Control and Prevention (CDC).
 They have just one X chromosome, and if it has the hemophilia gene, they will have the disorder.

 Rarely, one of a woman’s two X chromosomes can become randomly inactivated, according to the World Federation of Hemophilia.
 This process is known as lyonization.
 If the single functional X chromosome carries the hemophilia gene, the disorder will develop.